quickshiftin/php-pdf-invoice/README.md

 ### Integration boilerplate - connecting your existing domain model to the generator
 To integrate your existing application's orders, simply provide two classes that `implement` `Quickshiftin\Pdf\Invoice\Spec\Order` and `Quickshiftin\Pdf\Invoice\Spec\OrderItem`

-### Implementation suggestion
-Since these are `interface`s, you can create a new class that wraps your existing OrderItem objects.
-If there are no name collisions you could also consider implementing directly on your existing OrderItem class.

 #### OrderItem interface
 ```php
 namespace MyApp;